 - Root paste of Bharangi applied on forehead relieves headaches.

 - Decoction of this herb is used to cure cyst, raktagulam and uterine fibroids.

 - Paste of leaves are applied on wounds and ulcers to extract out extra pus and relieve burning sensation.
 It is also helpful in the quick healing of abscesses.

 - It is also used to cure abdominal tumors.

-- It has anti-inflammatory properties and used to reduce inflammation.
+- This herb has anti-inflammatory properties and reduce inflammation.

 - It pacifies vata and kapha roga.